Like it or hate it, website overlays are a part of our lives now.

 And this approach is a seriously powerful one in terms of product-led growth since you give your users the chance to be guided by you into a learning experience with which they can actually experience how your tool works.

 3- Enhances overall user experience

-There is a huge cliff between users who are onboarded using a good overlay tutorial and those who aren’t.
+There is a vast cliff between users who are onboarded using a good tutorial overlay and those who aren’t.

 Considering onboarding a part of the user journey and taking insightful steps can make the difference of a whole cliff, but when you add in overlay tutorials, it reaches new heights.

 2 Smooth Examples of Website Tutorial Overlays

 We know what an overlay tutorial is and how it can be beneficial now.

 Let me visualize it for you with examples.